 Ken Jobe encouraged the attendees to heed evacuation notices.
-Texas Parks and Wildlife personnel will perform search and rescue of individuals, but will not conduct supply deliveries to individuals who refuse to evacuate.
+Texas Parks and Wildlife personnel will perform search and rescue of individuals, but will not provide delivery services to individuals who refuse to evacuate.
 He also encouraged individuals to manage the trees around their homes to minimize damage from downed trees and to invest in a generator.